Ishaan377/cryptonite_taskphase_ishaan/Pondering_PATH.md

 ##Adding Commands

 This was one of the toughest one so far...
-Had to search on yt to get the details.
+Had to search on yt to get the flag.
+First I had to link the bash script to the win script, so it can use the required commands.
+After that, I had to set the path, starting from my home directory, to the PATH where the win command was located.
+Then after running /challenge/run, the administration of root was given to me, and i was able to use cat /flag.
 Commands:
 ln -s /usr/bin/bash ./win
 PATH=/home/hacker/:$PATH